Neural Network Cognitive Engine for Autonomous and Distributed Underlay Dynamic Spectrum Access: Simulation Results

 Consequently, we can think that instead of having a set of possible [modulation, channel code] pairs, now we have a set of target SINRs to choose from.
-Let $\mathfrak{B}$$=\{b_1, b_2,\dots,b_K\}$ be this set, where target SINRs $b_i$'s are assumed to be sorted in ascending order.
+Let $\mathfrak{B}$ $=\{b_1, b_2,\dots,b_K\}$ be this set, where target SINRs $b_i$'s are assumed to be sorted in ascending order.
 Of course, reducing the target SINR will result in decreasing the transmit power.
 As a consequence, the algorithm provides the mechanisms to both adapt transmit power and AMC settings in a distributed way.
-Moreover, for fair comparison to the system with the proposed NARX neural network cognitive engine, the transmit power from SUs also needs to be constrained by the goal to not degrade the SINR of the closest primary network link to the extent of reducing the modulation order (without the NARX neural network, this competing SN cannot operate based on the throughput inferred for the nearest primary link and can only make use of the modulation order estimated from the modulation classification process).
+Moreover, for fair comparison to the system with the proposed NARX neural network cognitive engine, the transmit power from SUs also needs to be constrained by the goal to not degrade the SINR of the closest primary network link to the extent of reducing the modulation order (not having the NARX neural network, this SN we are comparing against cannot operate based on the use of throughput inferred for the nearest primary link and can only make use of the modulation order estimated from the modulation classification process).
 Modifying the Foschini-Miljanic algorithm by reducing the target SINR allows to manage this constraint by resulting in a reduction in the SU transmit power.
 As such, we adopted for the control of CR transmissions in the alternative SN this modified version of the Foschini-Miljanic algorithm, where the SU target SINR is progressively reduced until there is no change in the modulation order of the nearest primary link.
 We note here that while it is certainly possible to use one of the many existing enhancements to the Foschini-Miljanic algorithm, we chose to use the original version without improvements because its provides a baseline performance measure and because this power control algorithm or a variation of it are not the contribution of our work.
 Of course, the PUs in this system maintained the power allocation algorithm proposed in \cite{b5}, as explained in Sect. \ref{PNsetup}.
-Moreover, note that in AMC the modulation order transmitting the smallest number of bits per symbol is used for the smallest operating SINRs (because it is more resilient to interference and noise).
-When the interference from the SN increases, the primary links that were already using the smallest possible modulation orders in the absence of secondary transmissions will not switch to other modulation orders because there is simply no other modulation order with fewer bits per symbols to switch to.
-This means that transmissions from an SU that otherwise would generate a change in modulation order would not result in any change when the nearest primary link is already transmitting with the modulation order with smallest bits per symbol.
-Moreover, primary links using this modulation order, do so because their SINR is at the lower range of the operating SINRs, which imply that they are at a link state that likely may not leave much room for added interference from SUs.
-Because of these reasons, and in the interest of prioritizing the protection of primary links against excessive SN interference, we configured the alternative SN so that a CR will not transmit if it senses that its nearest primary link is using the lowest modulation order when the SN is not transmitting (as explained in Sect. \ref{thetech}, our proposed technique implements a mechanisms with the same spirit but based on checking for CQI equal to one at the nearest primary link when the SN is not transmitting).
+We also note that this benchmark SN constitutes an implementation of the central principles of \cite{b113} while also managing practical considerations not addressed therein (e.g. multiple links in the SN and PN, distributed, ad-hoc operation of the SN, etc.), and, as such, serves the purpose of providing an indication of the performance improvements of our proposed technique versus prior works.